 As part of our recent revenue growth, we have been experiencing increased merchandise costs.
 This increase has been primarily due to our increased investment in merchandise to the levels needed to support our growing wearer base.
-During fiscal 2009 and early fiscal 2010, our results of operations benefitted from our utilization of used garments that our customers returned to us as a result of reductions in their workforces.
-Over the last year, we have put significantly more new garments into service to meet the day-to-day needs of our existing wearer base.
+During fiscal 2009 and early fiscal 2010, our results of operations benefited from our utilization of used garments that our customers returned to us as a result of reductions in their workforces.
+Since then, we have put significantly more new garments into service to meet the day-to-day needs of our existing wearer base.
 In addition, increased new account sales, including some larger national accounts, have also required us to make a large initial investment in merchandise.
 The increased merchandise cost is also the result of strong growth in our flame resistant and high visibility product lines.
-This growth is the result of increased oil and natural gas exploration as well as tighter regulations that have caused uniform wearers in a number of industries to convert to these more protective garments.
-In addition to a higher number of new garments being placed in service to support our customer base, we have also begun to feel the impact of higher fabric prices in our overall merchandise costs.
-We expect the increase in merchandise costs to continue into fiscal 2012, which will have a negative effect on our margins throughout this period.
+This growth is the result of increased oil and natural gas exploration as well as enhanced regulatory requirements that have caused uniform wearers in a number of industries to convert to these more protective garments.